bckohan/django-render-static/doc/source/migration.rst

 Template Filter Changes
 ~~~~~~~~~~~~~~~~~~~~~~~

-classes_to_js and modules_to_js template filters have been removed and
+:templatetag:`classes_to_js` and modules_to_js template filters have been removed and
-replaced by the :ref:`defines_to_js` tag.
+replaced by the :templatetag:`defines_to_js` tag.
 To upgrade simply replace the old
 filter with the new tag and pass the first argument as the defined parameter
 and the second argument if one was provided to the indent parameter: